lpirl/django-pycard/README.rst

-*in early development*

-The repository description sounds more impressive than this Django app actually is: nothing special - just my website. :)
+A Django app I use for my website.